The cost of medical progress

 As a conclusion, of course we need to die of something but isn't it regrettable to know how little we try to find cures, while we try so hard with goods like our phones, cars and computers?

-Isn't it striking that we have in our pockets phones that entered the market lats year but if we had to get a stroke now, or one of our parents, they would be treated with a drug that is 30 years old?
+Isn't it striking that we have in our pockets phones that entered the market last year but if we or one of our parents had a stroke, they would be treated with a drug that is 30 years old?